Journalists working with PRs – how to avoid conflicts of interest

 Time to read: 1 minute

-Can a journalist comfortably hang out with PRs ?
+Can a journalist comfortably hang out with PRs?

 Journalists working with PRs - how to avoid conflict of interests blog

-Our in house writer and working tech journalist Sandra Vogel explains how it works for her…
+Our in-house writer and working tech journalist Sandra Vogel explains how it works for her…

 I can bring to PR clients an understanding of what journalists might be looking for because I know what I would be looking for.
-Meanwhile when doing freelance journalism I have a feel for what it is like to be in a PR’s shoes, which can help me get the best from them and their clients.
+Meanwhile, when doing freelance journalism, I have a feel for what it is like to be in a PR’s shoes, which can help me get the best from them and their clients.

-For example, it is important not to write about an organisation as a journalist while working with them as a PR.
-In my book, the only exception to this rule is if whoever has commissioned work is fully aware of the PR side of things and gives the OK, and the PR side is also fully aware and gives consent.
-If a commissioning editor asks me to write about something and I work for, or have recently worked for the company involved I say so, giving them the option to find another writer.
+If a commissioning editor asks me to write about something and I work for or have recently worked for the company involved, I say so.
+That gives them the option to find another writer.
 If a PR wants me to do a piece of work that might compromise or affect my relationship with an editor, I’ll turn it down and tell them why.

-As long as professional respect remains in tact, the relationships can flourish.
+As long as professional respect remains intact, the relationships can flourish.

 Share